-Write at K the net amount of commercial debts owed by the company that were forgiven during the income year - see Division 245 of Schedule 2C to the ITAA 1936.
+Write at K Commercial debt forgiveness the net amount of commercial debts owed by the company that were forgiven during the income year, see Division 245 of the ITAA 1997.
 Broadly, a debt is a commercial debt if any part of the interest payable on the debt is or would be an allowable deduction.
 A debt is forgiven if the company's obligation to pay the debt is released or waived or otherwise extinguished.